-Suboxone is an FDA-approved drug for treating opioid addiction.
+Suboxone (Buprenorphine) is an FDA-approved drug for treating opioid addiction.
 It contains two substances – buprenorphine and naloxone.
 Buprenorphine, an agonist, binds to and activates certain receptors on cells.
 Naloxone, on the other hand, reverses the effects brought about by opioids.

 Qualified technicians use a suboxone test strip during a urine drug test in the workplace, a drug treatment facility, or a clinic.
 In the workplace, the purpose of using a suboxone test strip is to identify which personnel is high with the substance.
 This is to ensure the health and safety of all employees.